steeleduncan/cix/Readme.md

 However git is reproducible, and the command to reproduce the results is attached to the status tick, so you can find those results locally.
 If you are setup to share a binary cache with the runner, you will share its results without needing to recalculate.

-It is very early days, but if you wish to try it, create a `config.json` like below, and run `nix run github:steeleduncan/cix -- path/to/config.json`
+It is very early days, but if you wish to try it, create a `config.json` similar to the following and run `nix run github:steeleduncan/cix -- config.json`

 ```
 {